FoKss-LTS/PiHoleWidgets/DISTRIBUTION.md

-# Distribution Guide for PiHole Widgets
+# Distribution Guide for DNSBlocker Widgets

-This guide provides comprehensive instructions for building and distributing PiHole Widgets across all major platforms: Windows, macOS, and Linux.
+This guide provides comprehensive instructions for building and distributing DNSBlocker Widgets across all major platforms: Windows, macOS, and Linux.

 ## Table of Contents